16 April 2019 by VegettoEX

 Have a question, comment, or concern you would like to share with us?
-Drop us a line at the email address provided below.
-If e-mail isn't your thing, then hit us up on one of our social media accounts linked above.
+Drop us a line in the contact form provided below.
+If e-mail is not your thing, then hit us up on one of our social media accounts linked above.
 If you have a question or comment specifically for our podcast, be sure to note that in your message!

 When Kanzenshuu launched in 2012, the site was still largely in a state of development: the forums were not yet live and we were still in the process of porting over certain content from the previous sites (Daizenshuu EX and Kanzentai).
 In fact, shortly after the site officially opened, the “Translations” archive housed a mere five entries.
 However, by the end of 2012 we had finished porting over the remaining items, bringing us to a total of 57 archived translations.